Funding Opportunities Newsletter

 Additional Resources

-Community Navigator Initiative Provides Support and Information
+Community Navigator Initiative

-The Watershed Research and Training Center and Coalitions and Collaboratives, along with several other national and regional nonprofit organizations, are partnering with the Forest Service on a Community Navigator Initiative, which supports communities in accessing federal funding opportunities, creating partnerships, and building capacity for wildfire risk mitigation and climate resilience.
+The Watershed Research and Training Center and Coalitions and Collaboratives, along with several other national and regional nonprofit organizations, are partnering with the U.S. Forest Service on a Community Navigator Initiative, which supports communities in accessing federal funding opportunities, creating partnerships, and building capacity for wildfire-risk mitigation and climate resilience.
 Partners provide information and support for tribes/Indigenous communities, rural communities at high risk of wildfire and/or climate extremes, small acreage landowners, and new partners that have not previously worked with the Forest Service.
 Subscribe to the Community Navigator Initiative’s newsletter to receive monthly updates.

 Forest Health Treatment Workshops and Webinars

-Forest Business Alliance Peer Networking Meetings
+Forest Business Alliance Peer Networking

 More Information and Assistance